pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

     to perform all intermediate computations modulo *N*.
     -   Here's the idea:
         -   Calculate $x^y \bmod N$ by repeatedly multiplying by *x* modulo *N*.
-            The resulting sequence of intermediate products,
+            The resulting sequence of intermediate oducts,

             $$x \bmod N \to x^2 \bmod N \to x^3 \bmod N \to ... \to x^y \bmod N$$ consists of number that are smaller than *N*, and so the individual multiplications do not take too long.
-        -   But there's a problem!
+        -   But there's a oblem!
 If *y* is 500 bits long, we need to perform "2 to the 500" multiplication!
 The algorithm is clearly exponetial in the size of *y*.